AlexanderPavlenko94/api-docs/docs/Private/http-trade-v4.md

     "dealMoney": "0",                  // if order finished - amount in money currency that finished "dealStock": "0",                  // if order finished - amount in stock currency that finished "amount": "0.001",                 // amount
-    "takerFee": "0.001",               // maker fee ratio.
+    "takerFee": "0.001",               // taker fee ratio.
 If the number less than 0.0001 - it will be rounded to zero "makerFee": "0.001",               // maker fee ratio.
 If the number less than 0.0001 - it will be rounded to zero "left": "0.001",                   // if order not finished - rest of amount that must be finished "dealFee": "0",                    // fee in money that you pay if order is finished